Esad Landžo: Background

 During the Čelebići trial, the International Criminal Tribunal for the former Yugoslavia established the importance of the Konjic municipality both historically and strategically.
-Because it lay on the fault line between areas Croats and Serbs considered to be within their spheres of influences, both ethnic groups had a vested geographical interest.
+Because it lay on the fault line between areas Croats and Serbs considered to be within their spheres of influence, both ethnic groups had a vested geographical interest.
 More importantly, it was the site of an arms and munitions factory as well as being an important communications link between Mostar and Sarajevo due to its railway line and highway.

 As Bosnia descended into war, Konjic was not immune to the tension and suspicion among the ethnic groups.
 On 17 April 1992, Serb representatives from Konjic's Municipal Assembly and Executive Council walked out following the recognition of Bosnia as an independent state.
 In the meantime, Muslim and Croat officials formed a War Presidency and an interim "Crisis Staff" to deal with the municipality's administration and defence.
 By mid-April 1992, Bosnian Serb forces had effectively surrounded the town of Konjic and cut it off from both Sarajevo and Mostar.
 Muslim and Croat forces began to arrive in the city of Konjic from surrounding villages, while Serb inhabitants moved to Serb-controlled villages.
 Konjic's defence forces—which at the time consisted of the Territorial Defence Force (TO), the local Croatian Defence Council (HVO) and the Ministry of the Interior (MUP)—attempted to negotiate with the principal representative of the Serbian people, the Serbian Democratic Party (SDS) but these apparent negotiations failed and a military campaign was launched.

 Beginning in late May 1992, Bosniak and Croat forces attacked and seized control of certain Serb majority villages in the municipality of Konjic.
 These operations resulted in the detainment of many members of the Serb population.
 A former JNA facility located on the outskirts of the village of Čelebići was chosen as the facility to house the prisoners.
 The majority of the prisoners were men, captured during military operations in these villages, but also included some women who were housed separately.
 Detainees at the camp were subjected to murder, torture, sexual violence and otherwise cruel and inhumane treatment.